Nursing - Mental Health

 Applicants on Access Programmes:

-An Access to Higher Education Diploma in Health Professions, Science or Social Science.
-Those studying on Access Programmes will be asked to obtain 45 Level 3 credits at Merit.
-This must include a science module at Merit or above for applicants who do not already have GCSE science grade A*–C.
+An Access to Higher Education Diploma in Health Professions, Science or Social Science, to include 15 Level 3 credits at Distinction and 30 Level 3 credits at Merit.
+This must include a science module at Merit or above for applicants who do not already have GCSE science grade A*-C.

 Plus minimum of: